In 2018, Instagram introduced Instagram Shopping, which allows online brands and merchants to apply product tags within their posts. Here’s the scoop.

 What you need to know to get started with Instagram Shopping

-Once approved, you will see a message within your Instagram app guiding you to connect your Facebook Product Catalog to tag products on your Instagram posts.
+Once you’ve met with their approval, your Instagram app will guide you to connect your Facebook Product Catalog for tagging the products appearing on your Instagram posts.

 Instagram By The Numbers

 - 800M monthly active Instagram users

 - 5X growth rate compared to overall social network usage in the U.S. (Source: Inc.)